maurony/mls_demo/README.md

       library(miniCRAN)
       ```

    3. To point to a different snapshot, set the `CRAN_mirror` value.
 By default, the CRAN mirror specified by your version of Microsoft R Open is used.
-For example, for Machine Learning Server 9.2.1 that date is 2017-09-01.
+For example, for Microsoft R Client 3.5.2 that date is 2019-02-10.

-      R			 				 Copy

       ```R
       # Define the package source: a CRAN mirror, or an MRAN snapshot
-      CRAN_mirror <- c(CRAN = "https://mran.microsoft.com/snapshot/2016-11-01")
+      CRAN_mirror <- c(CRAN = "https://mran.microsoft.com/snapshot/2019-02-10")
       ```

    4. Create a miniCRAN repository in which the packages are downloaded and installed.
 This repository creates the folder structure that you need to copy the packages to each compute node later.

-      R			 				 Copy

       ```R
       # Define the local download location
       local_repo <- "~/my-miniCRAN-repo"
       ```

    5. Download and install the packages you need to this computer.

-      R			 				 Copy

       ```R
       # List the packages you need
       # Do not specify dependencies
-      pkgs_needed <- c("Package-A", "Package-B", "Package-...")
+      pkgs_needed <- c("tidyverse")
       ```

-       Note

-      If you aren't sure which packages to list, consider using a list of the top “n” (e.g. 500) packages by download/popularity as a starting point.
-Then, extend with additional packages as needed over time.
-For Mac and Windows binaries, it is possible to look at the particular bin/contrib repo you’re interested in, for example: https://cran.microsoft.com/snapshot/2018-01-16/bin/windows/contrib/3.4/PACKAGES

-      It is also possible to [create your own mirror](https://cran.r-project.org/mirror-howto.html) to get ALL packages instead of using miniCRAN; however, this would be very large and grow stale quickly requiring regular updates.

 2. On each compute node: